A short history of airport gold heists (because Toronto's isn't the first) | CBC News

 With time, members of the Stopwatch Gang — the Canadian bank robbers known for their precision heists — would become known as being involved.

 The heist merited mention when Stopwatch Gang leader Patrick (Paddy) Mitchell died in 2007.
-And it was also referenced in the obituary story the New York Times filed when Stephen Reid died in 2018.
+And it was also mentioned in the obituary story in the New York Times when Stephen Reid died in 2018.

 The Brink's-Mat 1983 heist